LambdaQs/arrays/src/README.md

 ./TestLambdaQs
 ```

-The binary lets us enter expressions, pressing Ctrl-D will parse them and exit the app.
+The binary lets us enter expressions.
+Pressing Ctrl-D will parse them and exit the app.
 One can also pass input through stdin:

 ```
 ❯ echo "cmd D(I, X; q1, q2)" | ./TestLambdaQs